 The Company expects to mitigate such risk by initiating, monitoring and responding to robust Shariah governance framework outlined in the Shariah Governance Policy as well as in the Risk Management Framework.
-The available controls include effective oversight of the Shariah Committee in all aspects of the Company's operations, supported by internal Shariah Research and Advisory function, as well as assurances provided by internal control functions under Shariah governance comprising of Shariah risk management, Shariah review and Shariah audit.
+The available controls include effective oversight of the Shariah Committee in all aspects of the Company's operations, supported by internal Shariah secretariat function, as well as assurances provided by internal control functions under Shariah governance comprising of Shariah risk management, Shariah review and Shariah audit.
 Other relevant controls which instil and promote Shariah compliance behaviour include continuous staff and intermediaries' awareness training and internal operating policies, procedures and guidelines owned by the various business units.
-In this regard, there is no Shariah non-compliant event noted in this financial year.